risk-first/website/menagerie/Complexity-Risk.md

 ## Complexity is Mass

-The first way to look at complexity is as **Mass** :  a software project with more complexity has greater mass than one with less complexity.
-Newton's Second Law states:
+The first way to look at complexity is as **Mass** :  a software project with more complexity has greater mass than one with less complexity. <!-- tweet-end --> Newton's Second Law states:

 > F = _m_**a**,    ( Force = Mass x Acceleration )